-- Behavior on the playground should be kind, courteous and respectful at all times. - No running on or jumping off the playground equipment.
+- Behavior on the playground should be kind, courteous and respectful at all times.

+- No running on or jumping off the playground equipment.

 - No running on the pavement/sidewalk.

-- No throwing sand.
+- No throwing sand, rocks, pinecones, etc.

 - No sitting on top of the playground equipment.

 - Use the swings and slides properly.

 - Wall ball is not permitted.

 - No playing in or around the bathrooms.

-- No stuffed animals or toys.

 - No purses or backpacks.

+- Play only in designated playground areas.

 - Tackle football is not allowed at any time.

 - Follow directions of the playground monitors.
 Balls may be brought to school for play, but the school is not responsible if they are lost or stolen.